 Although current research is promising in this area, the pure dependence on these omega fatty acids in replacement of everything else is not advisable but it will be a good idea to incorporate these supplements into one’s diet even for general overall health.

-Dr Felicia Neo
+Written by: Dr Felicia Neo